DrAdrianDC/Portfolio-for-Data-Science/Project-5- Image Classification/README.md

 - **DFT Meets Machine Learning/**
   - **notebook/**
-    - `Notebook.ipynb`: Contains the Jupyter notebook for the machine learning project.
+    - `Image-Classification-Transfer-Learning.ipynb`: Contains the Jupyter notebook for the machine learning project.

   - **model/**
     Contains files related to the obtained model for image classification.